jatin7/python-dse-driver/docs/cqlengine/third_party.rst

 .. code-block:: python

-    from cassandra.cqlengine import connection
+    from dse.cqlengine import connection
-    from cassandra.cqlengine.connection import (
+    from dse.cqlengine.connection import (
         cluster as cql_cluster, session as cql_session)

     try:
         from uwsgidecorators import postfork
     except ImportError:
-        # We're not in a uWSGI context, no need to hook Cassandra session
+        # We're not in a uWSGI context, no need to hook DSE session
         # initialization to the postfork event.
         pass
     else:
         @postfork
-        def cassandra_init(**kwargs):
+        def dse_init(**kwargs):
-            """ Initialize a new Cassandra session in the context.
+            """ Initialize a new DSE session in the context.

             Ensures that a new session is returned for every new request.
             """